Skip to main content Skip to footer site map

 Monthly Payroll Calendar

-Employees would receive twelve pay distributions once per month on a pre-determined date for monthly pay periods.
-This could be the last business day of the month or another date that works best after considering factors such as the payroll department's workload, employee preferences, company cash flow, and state pay frequency requirements.
-A payroll calendar can be used to identify the payroll date for each month, working around holidays and weekends.
+Employees would receive twelve pay distributions once per month on a predetermined date for each monthly pay period.
+This could be the last business day of the month or another date that works best after considering factors such as the payroll department's workload, employee preferences, company cash flow, and applicable pay frequency requirements.
+A payroll calendar can be used to determine the payroll date for each month, taking into account holidays and weekends.

 Which Pay Period Type Is Right for Your Business?